rbind/njtierney.com/content/post/2021-06-30-subsetting/index.md

   - dplyr
   - data cleaning
 output: hugodown::md_document
-rmd_hash: 28d10a0f3a3a4790
+rmd_hash: f10a6f14878089c0

 ---

 The other day a colleague of mine ran into an issue where NA values were appearing in their dataset that weren't there before - it was strange stuff!

-A close look revealed some interesting things!
+A close look revealed some interesting things, that I thought might be worthwhile briefly going into.
+It is to do with the use of `[]` when subsetting, and how this is different to [`base::subset`](https://rdrr.io/r/base/subset.html) and [`dplyr::filter`](https://dplyr.tidyverse.org/reference/filter.html).

 Let's start by creating a dataset, `df`.
 This contains countries and an airport